Aman-Codes/MedBuddy/README.md

 ### Prerequisites

-Your machine should have NPM(or yarn), NodeJS and MongoDB installed to use it locally.
+Your machine should have Npm(or Yarn), Node.js, and MongoDB installed to use it locally.

 ## Setup and Installation